dmorse/pscf/doc/sphinx/script.rst

 in which line i contains elements chi(i+1,j) for j< i.
-For a system with only two monomer types (e.g., a diblock copolymer melt or a binary homopolymer blend) only a single value on a single line is required.
+For a system with only two monomer types (e.g., a diblock copolymer melt or a binary homopolymer blend), only the single value chi(2,1) on a single line is required.

 Conditionally Required Parameters